The Bluecrab HPC cluster

 The Maryland Advanced Research Computing Center (or MARCC for short) is a shared computing facility located on the Bayview Campus of Johns Hopkins University and funded by a State of Maryland grant.
 MARCC is jointly managed by Johns Hopkins University and the University of Maryland College Park.

 Bluecrab is the main cluster at MARCC with over 19,000 CPU cores and a combined theoretical performance of over 900 TFLOPs.
-The compute nodes are a combination of Intel Haswell and Ivy Bridge processors and Nvidia K80 GPUS connected via FDR-14 Infiniband interconnects.
+The compute nodes are a combination of Intel Haswell and Ivy Bridge processors and Nvidia K80 GPUs (supporting Cuda compute capability 3.7) connected via FDR-14 Infiniband interconnects.
 It also features two types of storage: 2 PB Lustre (Terascala) and 15 PB ZFS/Linux.

 About 15% of the resources for MARCC/Bluecrab have been reserved for use by the University of Maryland, and the University HPCC Allocations and Advisory Committee (AAC) will allocate these resources among proposals submitted to the committee.
 The UMD portion of the HPCC is about 6000 kSU per quarter.